-20The observant reader will notice that for quantum computation we are no longer summing over all possible braids, but we are specifying a particular braid that the particles should take in order to implement a particular unitary operation.
+21The observant reader will notice that for quantum computation we are no longer summing over all possible braids, but we are specifying a particular braid that the particles should take in order to implement a particular unitary operation.
 To do this we must control the paths of the particles, by say, holding them in traps that we move.
 In principle all paths are still included in the path integral, but only the ones we specify contribute significantly.
-21 A more concise derivation of the key portion of this result was given using modern category theory techniques by Müger [2007].
-While this shorter proof is only 40 pages long, in order to understand the 40 pages you need to read a 400 page book on category theory first!
+22 A more concise derivation of the key portion of this result was given using modern category theory techniques by Müger [2007].
+While this shorter proof is only 40 pages long, in order to understand the 40 pages you need to read a 400 page book on category theory first! each other, but also creating and annhiliating.
+This structure is given by category theory, some parts of which we will encounter later.
+(2) We also want some degree of locality.
+If we do an experiment on Earth, while off on Jupiter someone creates a particle-antiparticle pair, we would not want the particles on Jupiter to effect the result of our experiment on earth at all.
 These two restrictions are crucial to reducing the 3+1 D case to only bosons and fermions.
 We will not go through the full details of how this happens.
 However, once we see the full structure of anyons in 2+1dimensions, it ends up being fairly clear why 3+1 dimensions will be so restrictive.
-We return to this issue in section 13.6 where we will give further discussion of the issue.
+We return to this issue in section 17.6 where we will give further discussion of the issue.
 We should note that despite this important result, 3+1 D is certainly not boring - but in order to get "interesting" examples, we have to relax some of our constraints.
 For example, if we relax the condition that "particles" are pointlike, but consider string-like objects instead, then we can have exotic statistics that describe what happens when one loop of string moves through another (or when a point-like particle moves through a loop of string).
 We would then need to consider the topology of the world-sheets describing loops moving through time.
 Chapter Summary - The path integral formulation of quantum mechanics requires us to add up all possible paths in space time. - We can add all of these paths in any way that preserves the composition law and the different possibilities allow for different types of particle statistics. - The topologically different paths of N particles in space-time form a group structure (the fundamental group of the configuration space) which is the permutation group S_N in 3+1 dimensions, but is the braid group B_N in 2+1 dimensions. - Particle braiding statistics must be a representation of this group. - In 3+1 dimensions we can only have bosons and fermions, but in 2+1 dimensions we can have nontrivial braiding statistics which may be abelian (or "fractional") or nonabelian. - Quantum computation can be performed by braiding with certain nonabelian representations.